 - Use small appliances like blenders and mini-choppers

-- 1 jalapeno, seeded and chopped (optional), washed
+- 1 jalapeno, gently rubbed under cold running water, seeded and chopped (optional)

 - 1 Tablespoon vinegar or lime juice